bpan-org/bpan/ReadMe.md

 * Bash 3.2+
   * The BPAN system is written in Bash (of course)
 * Git 2.7+
-  * Required by `bpan` CLI and many packages, but...
+  * Required by `bpan` CLI and many BPAN packages, but...
-  * Not required by programs using packages (that don't require it)
+  * Not required by programs using BPAN packages (that don't require it)
 * GitHub account
-  * Only needed to register and publish packages
+  * Only needed to publish to BPAN indexes hosted on GitHub
-  * BPAN publishing only works on GitHub at the current time
+  * The default BPAN index is on GitHub

 ## Copyright and License